Sustainably manage natural resources through the circular economy

 • Developing water recycling

 Saving primary natural resources is also about developing alternative resources, such as recycling treated wastewater.
-In 2017, the volume of wastewater recycled by Veolia increased by 103% compared to 2011.

 • Reducing raw material consumption through recycling